nasa/fprime/docs/INSTALL.md

 3. [CMake 3.16](https://cmake.org/download/) or newer.
 CLI tool must be available on the system path.
 4. CLang or GNU C and C++ compilers (e.g. gcc and g++)
 5. [Python 3.8+](https://www.python.org/downloads/), virtual environments, and PIP
-6. Java for build machine architectures other than x86_64 and aarch64

-> Latest versions of PIP are strongly recommended, as this will install native packages with improved performance and no dependency on Java.
+> Latest versions of PIP are strongly recommended.
 See [Recommended PIP Versions](#recommended-pip-versions)

+> For build host architectures other than x86_64 or aarch64, and systems with older PIP versions, Java is required

 > Ubuntu and Debian users should see notes on [Python installation](#ubuntu-debian-java-and-python-pip)